Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "That’s a smile.
 It’s saying hello."

-"A...smile?"
+"A... smile?"

 "Remind me to teach you how to read English one day," Wilde said distractedly, as he watched the probes spread out into a triangular formation slightly ahead of them.
 "Okay, so what are you…?

 There was a *shift,* felt through his buttocks and the seat of his chair.
 Lots of things across the bridge started chirping in confused ways, Morwk among them.

 "It just folded a whole new warp field around us.
 We’re travelling much faster.
-And...accumulating zero hull charge.
+And... accumulating zero hull charge.
 What’s it doing?"

 Ian grinned and relaxed in his chair.
 "It’s showing off."

 At their new, greatly accelerated pace, they shot straight into the heart of the Ink Spatter Nebula.
-From the inside, the gas and dust that had looked so impenetrable turned out to be, well...nebulous.
+From the inside, the gas and dust that had looked so impenetrable turned out to be, well... nebulous.
 The ambient particle count was surely way, *way* up on where it had been along the old spacelane, but not a bit of it reached the *Fortune’s* sensors.

 "The briefing did not mention this…" Moj fretted.